Getting Started

 What the installer does

-3. Creates ~/local-ai/ with a generated .env, Caddyfile, and docker-compose.yml.
+2. Creates ~/local-ai/ with a generated .env, Caddyfile, and compose file (random DJANGO_SECRET_KEY, RAG_API_KEY, WHISPER_API_KEY).

 5. Adds local-ai.localhost to /etc/hosts if your OS does not resolve .localhost automatically.